AmmarAbdelateif0-0/C_Sharp/C Sharp/C Sharp.md

 int x = (int) l ; // Explicit Casting
 ```

-if i want check the L value in the range of int
+if i want check the L variable value in the range of int
 ```cs
 long nl = 1000;
 if( nl <= Int32.MaxValue ){